 Note: In the context of this table, assets are differentiated by the type of repository the data is stored in.
 For example:

-• in IPv4 and IPv6 repositories, assets are IP addresses.
+- in IPv4 and IPv6 repositories, assets are IP addresses. - in agent repositories, assets are agents.

 Counted Towards Your License